 “Even though oodles of presents at Christmas is the dominant American paradigm, it turns out that people who spend less and have less spent on them at Christmas actually enjoy the season more.”

 That comes from an article I wrote for Yes!
 Magazine called “A Christmas With No Presents” (Link below).
-What I wanted to do with this email was offer you some resources and ideas from myself and other people about having a happier holidays while spending less money and buying less stuff.
+What I wanted to do with this post was offer you some resources and ideas from my myself and other people about having a happier holidays while spending less money and buying less stuff.

 - You can read my article “A Christmas With No Presents” here.

 - You’ll find a piece about how my daughter Isabella enjoyed giftless holidays here.